Legal affairs of the Tate brothers: Case regarding extradition to the UK

+As of September 4, the prosecutors have a new filing; furthermore a media outlet said that "Tate Brothers' Romanian Trial Claim [is] Shredded".

+The criminal case in Romania has not ended, as of Q3 2026.
+As of Q3 2026, the lawyers for the Tate brothers have not shown the U.S. federal court, "that an active, mandatory trial date [in Romania] even exists", according to a media outlet.

+Criminal investigation

-In March 2025 James Uthmeier, Florida Attorney General, initiated a criminal investigation into the Tate brothers following their arrival in Florida—a visit made possible by their travel bans being lifted, reportedly due to pressure placed from the Trump administration.
+As of July 2026, the brothers are under "criminal investigation in the state of Florida", according to a media outlet.
+Earlier (March 2025), James Uthmeier, Florida Attorney General, initiated a criminal investigation into the Tate brothers following their arrival in Florida—a visit made possible by their travel bans being lifted, reportedly due to pressure placed from the Trump administration.
 The governor of Florida, Ron DeSantis, has expressed discontent with their unexpected appearance, declaring that they are unwelcome.

-The brothers are allegedly under a federal criminal investigation in the US.
+The brothers are possibly under a federal criminal investigation in the US (as of Q2 2025).